 Wellington is the Equestrian Capital of the World.
-Every winter over 250,000 visitors come to Wellington for its Winter Equestrian Festival.
-The Winter Equestrian Festival attracts more than 2,600 riders from over 40 states and over 30 countries and over 7,500 horses.
-The horse community has become a world-renowned staple in Wellington and this trend will only continue to grow.
-Equestrian events have evolved into more than just the horse shows.
+Every winter, over 250,000 visitors come to Wellington for its Winter Equestrian Festival.
+The Winter Equestrian Festival attracts more than 2,600 riders from over 40 states and over 30 countries, and over 7,500 horses.
+The horse community has become a world-renowned staple in Wellington, and this trend will only continue to grow.
+Equestrian events have evolved into more than just horse shows.
 They have evolved into social events and parties.
-The close proximity to the Palm Beach International airport allows visitors and part-time resident easy access to and from Wellington.
+The close proximity to the Palm Beach International Airport allows visitors and part-time residents easy access to and from Wellington.

 Whether you are at a horse event or another local establishment in Wellington, the increase in the number of people has led to a stronger police presence for DUIs.
 In December 2018, the Palm Beach County Sheriff’s Office began a campaign to halt drunk driving and stop underage drinking.
-The Palm Beach County Sheriff’s Office operation led to twenty-eight (28) DUI arrests in less than two months’ time along with hundreds of traffic stops.
-Operations like this are well intentioned, and a lot of resources are expended for them.
+The Palm Beach County Sheriff’s Office operation led to twenty-eight (28) DUI arrests in less than two months’ time, along with hundreds of traffic stops.
+Operations like this are well-intentioned, and a lot of resources are expended for them.
 As well-intentioned as an operation like this may be, they sometimes cause unanticipated results.
 Reach out to a Wellington DUI Lawyer for help when you are changed with drunk driving.

 Police officers looking for DUI arrests have confirmation bias.
 This means that they are looking at every person they encounter as a potential DUI arrest.
 The instant an officer smells alcohol, they think a person is DUI.
 Everything the officer observes, they use as evidence to confirm their belief that the driver is DUI (confirmation bias).
 This has been studied by psychologists since back in the 1960s.
 These studies have shown that this influences the decisions we make and can lead to poor or faulty choices.

-At Keller, Melchiorre & Walsh, we have seen and represented innocent people who have been wrongfully arrested for DUIs.
-We have represented multiple people who have blown .000/000, meaning they have no alcohol in their system, and have had negative blood or urine tests, meaning no intoxicants in their system.
-This does not mean that officer intentionally arrested innocent people.
+At Keller, Melchiorre & Walsh, our DUI attorneys in Wellington have seen and represented innocent people who have been wrongfully arrested for DUIs.
+We have represented multiple people who have blown .000/000, meaning they have no alcohol in their system and have had negative blood or urine tests, meaning no intoxicants in their system.
+This does not mean that officers intentionally arrested innocent people.
 However, their own confirmation bias can lead to these horribly unintended results.

-Generally a Wellington DUI arrest is made by the Palm Beach County Sheriff’s Office or the Florida Highway Patrol.
-It is possible another police agency could make an arrest for a DUI I Wellington, but this would be under very unusual circumstances, as an arrest in Wellington would be outside of their jurisdiction.
+Generally, a Wellington DUI arrest is made by the Palm Beach County Sheriff’s Office or the Florida Highway Patrol.
+It is possible another police agency could make an arrest for a DUI in Wellington, but this would be under very unusual circumstances, as an arrest in Wellington would be outside of their jurisdiction.

-Your Wellington DUI lawyer has the ability to move the case from the Gun Club Courthouse to the downtown courthouse in downtown West Palm Beach on Dixie Hwy.
-There are strategic reasons why your Wellington DUI lawyer would keep your case at the Gun Club facility or bring your case to the main courthouse in West Palm Beach.
+Your DUI attorney in Wellington has the ability to move the case from the Gun Club Courthouse to the downtown courthouse in downtown West Palm Beach on Dixie Hwy.
+There are strategic reasons why your lawyer would keep your case at the Gun Club facility or bring your case to the main courthouse in West Palm Beach.

-An experienced DUI lawyer knows which pitfalls of a DUI case to avoid and which loopholes to exploit.
-A DUI lawyer knows all of this inside-out.
-A DUI lawyer can be the difference between a favorable result and an undesirable outcome.
-Don't go at it alone and end up on the wrong side of justice.
+An experienced Wellington DUI lawyer knows which pitfalls of a drunk driving case to avoid and which loopholes to exploit.
+A DUI lawyer knows all of this inside out.
+A lawyer can be the difference between a favorable result and an undesirable outcome.
+Do not go at it alone and end up on the wrong side of justice.

 Keller, Melchiorre & Walsh has three former DUI prosecutors who have litigated thousands of DUI cases.
-When your life is on the line, you need skilled and experience advocates fighting for your rights.
-Call us at (561) 295-5825 for a free consultation and find out how we can fight for you.
+When your life is on the line, you need skilled and experienced advocates fighting for your rights.
+Call us for a free consultation and find out how we can fight for you.